stencila/stencila/docs/reference/formats/markdown.md

 ### Static inline nodes

-Stencila supports the usual Markdown for styled inline content:

 - `Emphasis` nodes are encoded using surrounding single underscores: `_content_`.

 - `Strong` nodes are encoded using surrounding double asterisks: `**content**`.